KelCodesStuff/KelCodesStuff/README.md

 📗&ensp; I enjoy reading books on Physics, Software Development, and the history of the gaming industry.

-🪙&ensp; Fun fact, I invest in crypto.
+🪙&ensp; Fun fact, I love playing RPGs and Fantasy Football.

 <br>